Yamaguchi-mrds/motiongen-py-ae/ae_python_structured_motion_en.md

+# Motion Graphics Production by Structural Definition: Integration of After Effects and Python
+> 🗓️ Created: May 8, 2025
+> 🖋️ Author: Yosuke Yamaguchi
 # 1. Introduction
 ## 🔍 Terminology and Basic Concepts

 Below are simplified definitions of key technical terms frequently used in this document.
 More detailed technical definitions will be supplemented in each chapter where appropriate.